Arivarul/Leaderboard/README.md

 - Included the TableCreationScripts to create the necessary schema and table used by the code
 - Update the application properties based on the host
 - If junits needs to be tested, the application-test properties also requires update

+Running the Code
+- Once the Pre-requisite applications are installed
+- We can create the schema as required and run the TableCreationScript (Edit the script based on schema)
+- Update the application and test properties for port number and schema connections
+- Load the application and run maven verify and build
+- In local, we can load this application in an IDE (I used STS) and start the service
+- You can use Postman or Browser to hit the URL and test the scenarios using End-points below

 REST End points handled:
 - Please replace localhost and port with the specific server details if hosted online